yofukashino/LegalDiscordBypasses/README.md

 ### LegalDiscordBypasses

-A collection of bypasses and utilities in one plugin.
+A collection of "legal" bypasses and utilities in one plugin.

 You can toggle them in the plugin settings.